 Not many people know that the original vines planted in the Hunter Valley were planted by proud Scot, James Busby in the early 1830s.
 Known as the father of Australian wine, Busby brought 500 cuttings from Europe to Australia and planted them in the Hunter region of Belford.
 It is from these vines that the majority of existing Hunter Valley vineyards were propagated.

-Owned by an Australian/Scottish family, Saltire Estate welcome ex-pats, Outlander fans and lovers of fine wine on Saturday & Sundays each weekend unless we are off site attending a festival and making new friends.
-Also, on the third weekend of every May we welcome guests of the Lovedale Long Lunch, a progressive lunch held across 7 of Lovedale's most beautiful wineries.
-For more information, head to our Long Lunch page.
+Owned by an Australian/Scottish family, Saltire Estate welcomes ex-pats, Outlander fans and lovers of fine wine on Saturday & Sundays each weekend unless we are off site attending a festival and making new friends.
+Also, on the third weekend of May we welcome guests of the Lovedale Long Lunch, a progressive lunch held across seven of Lovedale's most beautiful wineries.
+For more information, head to our Events page.

 In the past, the Leslie family have also owned other neighbouring Lovedale estates, Warraroong and Wandin Valley.
 Some of the stock from these properties remains and is sold through this website at bargain prices!
 In particular the Warraroong aged Semillons which have won much critical acclaim and grow even more delicious with age.
 Check them out here.

 Come see us between 10am-4pm each weekend to purchase from our vast range of wines.

 Our team can assist with contactless payment (under $100) and deliver your order to your car boot, direct from the pallet!

 Come to 113 Wilderness Road Lovedale, head along our lengthy driveway to the winery building and follow the signs to drive through our wine pick up area.

 Groups are accepted based on availability.
 To make a group enquiry contact us on the details below -

 Phone: (02) 4058 3088